 Equinor ASA: Announcement of dividend per share in NOK for third quarter 2022

-/EIN News/ -- Equinor (OSE: EQNR, NYSE: EQNR) announced on 28 October 2022 an ordinary dividend per share of USD 0.20 and an extraordinary dividend per share of USD 0.70 for third quarter 2022.
+Equinor (EQNREQNR announced on 28 October 2022 an ordinary dividend per share of USD 0.20 and an extraordinary dividend per share of USD 0.70 for third quarter 2022.
 The NOK dividend per share is based on average USDNOK fixing rate from Norges Bank in the period plus/minus three business days from record date 10 January 2023, in total seven business days.

 Average Norges Bank fixing rate for this period was 10.0176.
 Total cash dividend for third quarter 2022 of USD 0.90 per share is consequently NOK 9.0159 per share.